4 Ways To Address Panic Attacks

 - Try cognitive-behavioral therapy (CBT).
 These interactive sessions have been shown to be as effective as some medications in preventing panic attacks.
 Contact a therapist that specializes in CBT for more information.

 - Practice breathing.
 Breathing exercises can help to relax you and can help prevent hyperventilation (or holding your breath) during an attack.
-My 4-7-8 breathing pattern may be just the thing to promote relaxation and take your mind toward counting rather than your symptoms.
+My 4-7-8 breathing pattern may be just the thing to promote relaxation and take your mind toward counting and calming rather than your symptoms.

 - Take preventive steps.
 Some people suffer from panic attacks more often in certain locations or situations.
-If this is the case, consider holy basil, l-theanine or even an herbal tea formulated for anxiety beforehand.
+If this is the case, consider proactively taking holy basil, l-theanine or even an herbal tea formulated for anxiety beforehand.

 Today’s Health Topics